fpgadeveloper/sfp28-fmc-xxv/README.md

 [ZCU216]: https://www.xilinx.com/zcu216
 <!-- updater end -->

+Notes:
+1. The Vivado Edition column indicates which designs are supported by the Vivado *Standard* Edition, the FREE edition which can be used without a license.
+Vivado *Enterprise* Edition requires a license however a 30-day evaluation license is available from the AMD Xilinx Licensing site.
-All of the 25G designs have the `_25g` postfix in the target label.
+2. All of the 25G designs have the `_25g` postfix in the target label.

 ## Software